UglyYorks/Talaria/README.md

 > [!WARNING]
 > Talaria is under active development and is **not in a working state yet**.
 It is not ready for regular use.

-The most polished way to run Hermes on Mac OS.
+The easiest way to run Hermes on Mac OS.

 ## License